Why Movie Theaters are More Important Than We Realize

 As a result, many of the shining features of the Golden State have remained closed for the better part of a year.

 Theme parks, concerts, sporting events … all closed or, at the very least, severely limited by statewide Covid measures.
 And that’s not including the countless schools, churches, restaurants, gyms, and small businesses that were also closed and are still struggling to return to full capacity over a year later.

 Yes, most people can still order takeout from their favorite restaurant, attend virtual classes, and watch a Sunday morning church service, Lakers’ game, or movie online, but there’s something special and even vital about public gatherings where people who've never met can sit down and share something together.
 There’s something healthy about getting out and getting to enjoy life with those you do know.

-Full disclosure.
-I have missed going to the movies and eating out more than I’ve probably allowed myself to admit.
+I have missed going to the movies, cheering for my Anaheim Ducks, and eating out more than I’ve probably allowed myself to admit.
 Who hasn't?

 That’s not to say that I haven’t cherished the time at home with my wife and daughter.
 We’ve made dinner together, gone on bike rides, and watched plenty of movies from the comfort of our home; but a night out at the movies, with my wife by my side and a large soda in one hand and a bucket of popcorn in the other (Buncha Crunch for her), had also become an important part of our relationship pre-pandemic.

 Even before I met my wife, going to the movies was a rare and highly anticipated treat in our family and one of the most magical experiences a kid who’d become obsessed with cinema could enjoy.

 I still remember the first time I saw Toy Story, The Phantom Menace, and X-Men in theaters.